SoftInstigate/restheart-website/docs/plugins/overview.md

 Registered transformer filterProperties: Filters out a the properties specified by the args property of the transformer metadata object.
 Registered transformer oidsToStrings: Replaces ObjectId with strings.
-Registered transformer addRequestProperties: Adds properties to the request body Registered transformer oidsToStrings: Replaces strings that are valid ObjectIds with ObjectIds.
+Registered transformer addRequestProperties: Adds properties to the request body Registered transformer stringsToOids: Replaces strings that are valid ObjectIds with ObjectIds.
 Registered transformer writeResult: Adds a body to write responses with updated and old version of the written document.
 Registered hook snooper: An example hook that logs request and response info Registered checker checkContentSize: Checks the request content length